oubiwann/carapace/README.rst

 Once you have Carapace installed, interacting with the server is as easy as the following::

-    $ twistd dreamssh
+    $ twistd carapace

 That will run in daemonized mode.
 If you'd like to run it in the foreground and watch the log output to stdout, just do::

-    $ twistd -n dreamssh
+    $ twistd -n carapace

 To log into the shell, use this command::

-    $ twistd dreamssh shell
+    $ twistd carapace shell

 If you'd like to try out the alternate "toy" shell::

-    $ twistd dreamssh --interpreter=echo
+    $ twistd carapace --interpreter=echo

 When you're ready to shut it down::

-    $ twistd dreamssh stop
+    $ twistd carapace stop

 If you'd like to regenerate the config file for Carapace, you can do so with the following command::

-    $ twistd dreamssh generate-config
+    $ twistd carapace generate-config

-The old config will be saved in the ``~/.dreamssh`` directory with a timestamp appended to its filename.
+The old config will be saved in the ``~/.carapace`` directory with a timestamp appended to its filename.

 For those who have a ``clone`` of the git repo, there are development